Southwestern-College/Project-4-MyMath/README.md

 - In the `divide` method, if the divisor is zero, the program should terminate immediately with an appropriate error message.
 Use `System.exti(1)` to terminate the program.

 ## Sample Test
+The following tester class should be saved in a separate file named `TestMyMath.java`.

 ```java
 public class TestMyMath {